-I understand that COVID-19 and its variants are a real threat with very real impacts to health and the workplace.
-I also understand that people get sick for a variety of other reasons.
+I understand that people get sick for a variety of reasons.
 I understand that family events occur, work requires attendance, and many other things can temporarily disrupt a student's classroom experience.
 However, less than 20% of students receiving extensions on their work actually complete the work within the extended timeframe.
 As such, NO EXTENSIONS WILL BE GIVEN REGARDLESS OF CIRCUMSTANCE.